MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/how-to-approach-mlops.md

 Once developed, a machine learning model is trained, validated, deployed, and monitored.
 From an organizational perspective and on the managerial and technical level, it's important to define who owns and implements this process.
 In larger enterprises, a data scientist might own the model training and validation steps, and an machine learning engineer might tend to the remaining steps.
 In smaller companies, a data scientist might own all steps.

-## Train the model
+### Train the model

 In this step, a training dataset trains the machine learning model.
 The training code is version-controlled and reusable, and this feature optimizes button clicks and event triggers (such as a new version of the data becoming available) to automate how the model is trained.

-## Validate the model
+### Validate the model

 This step uses established metrics like an accuracy metric to automatically validate the newly trained model and compare it to older ones.
 Did its accuracy increase?
 If yes, this model might be registered in the model registry for ensuring that next steps can consume it.
 If the new model performs worse, then a data scientist can be alerted to investigate why, or the newly trained model can be discarded.

-## Deploy the model
+### Deploy the model

 In the deployment step, the model is either deployed as an API service that applications can use.
 This is the recommended approach for web applications, as it enables the model to be scaled and updated independently of the application itself.
 Alternatively, the model can be used to perform batch scoring.
 In this case, the model is used once or periodically to calculate predictions on new data points.
 This is useful when large amounts of data need to be processed asynchronously.
 More details on deployment models can be found on the [Deployment](ml-deployment-inference.md) page.

-## Monitor the model
+### Monitor the model

 It's necessary to monitor the model for two key reasons.
 First, monitoring the model helps to ensure that it's technically functional; for example, able to generate predictions.
 This is important if an organization's applications depend on the model and use it in real time.
 Monitoring the model also helps organizations to gauge if it continuously generates useful predictions.
 This might not be useful when data drift occurs, such as when the data used to train the model significantly differs from the data that's sent to the model during prediction phase.
 For example, a model trained for recommending products to young people might produce very undesirable results when recommending products for people from a different age group.
 Model monitoring with data drift can detect this type of mismatch, alert machine learning engineers, and automatically retrain the model with more relevant or newer data.

-## How to monitor models
+### How to monitor models

-Since data drift, seasonality, or a newer model architecture tuned for better performance can all cause model performance to wane over time, it's important to establish a process to continuously deploy models.
+Since data drift, seasonality, or newer architecture tuned for better performance can all cause model performance to wane over time, it's important to establish a process to continuously deploy models.
 Some best practices include:

 - **Ownership:** An owner should be assigned to the model performance monitoring process to actively manage its performance.

-- **Release pipelines:** It is recommended to set up a release pipeline in Azure DevOps \[Github\] first, and set the trigger to the model registry.
-When a new model is registered in the registry, the release pipeline triggers a sign-off and deployment process.
+- **Release pipelines:** Set up a release pipeline in Azure DevOps \[Github\] first, and set the trigger to the model registry.
+When a new model is registered in the registry, the release pipeline triggers sign-off and a deployment process.

 ## Prerequisites for retraining models